 One of the most common trials of the life of faith is putting up a great, big barrier between life inside the church and life outside of it.
-With this series of reflections, I have sought to show how the moments of our worship inside the church can inform and strengthen our walks with God outside the church.
+This series of reflections shows how the moments of our worship inside the church inform and strengthen our walks with God outside the church.